DUNE/dune_plot_style/guidelines.md

   rather than using plot titles (above the top of the figure).
 The latter are often overlooked.
 - Ensure all numbers shown have only a reasonable number of significant figures.
   Prefer readability over extra information.
 - Avoid large empty regions in plots.
 (Rescale axes as necessary.)
 - Strive to avoid jargon as much as possible.
 For instance: use “simulation” or “sim.” instead of “MC”
+- Consider whether using seperate statistical and systematic error bars make sense in the context of your plot.

 ### Font and font size